Retrospective-prospective symmetry in the likelihood and Bayesian analysis of case-control studies

-\citet{prentice1979} showed that the maximum likelihood estimator of the log-odds ratio parameter $\beta$ and its asymptotic covariance, could simply be found by a logistic regression.
-In other words, we can use the prospective model to analyse data gathered retrospectively.
-This particular result has been widely applied in epidemiology and other areas.
+A case-control study, however, will result in observations generated from the conditional distribution of $X$ given $Y$.
+In this case, specifying and analysing the probabilistic model become much more difficult, particularly if $\mathcal{X}$ is large or infinite.
+But \citet{prentice1979} showed that the maximum likelihood estimator of the log odds-ratio parameter $\beta$, as well as its asymptotic covariance matrix, can be computed from a logistic regression: in other words, we can use the incorrect but simpler prospective model to analyse data gathered retrospectively.
+This result has been widely applied in epidemiology and other areas.
+Other models have since been identified that satisfy this property, notably the multinomial logistic \citep{baker1994}, the stereotype model \citep{greenland1994}, and the multiplicative intercept model \citep{weinberg1993}.

-In this paper, we identify the analogous result for the Bayesian case: that is, the conditions under which the posterior distribution for $\beta$ can be computed using the prospective likelihood instead of the retrospective.

-The simplest model of a single binary covariate, where $\mathcal{X} = \{0,1\}$, has been well explored in literature: \citet{zelen1986}, \citet{nurminen1987}, \citet{marshall1988} and \citet{ashby1993} have all characterized such an analysis, which consists of computing the posterior distribution of the log odds ratio of a $2 \times 2$ contingency table under a Dirichlet prior.
-In the case where the covariates are categorical, that is where $\mathcal{X}$ is finite, \citet{seaman2004} identified a class of improper priors that satisfy the desired properties.
-This class was further expanded by \citet{staicu2010}.
+There exist analogous results for Bayesian analysis, showing that, for an appropriately chosen prior distribution, the posterior distribution of $\beta$ can be computed using the incorrect prospective likelihood instead of the true retrospective likelihood. \citet{zelen1986}, \citet{nurminen1987}, \citet{marshall1988} and \citet{ashby1993} developed this analysis for the case of a single binary covariate: this involves computing the posterior distribution of the log odds-ratio of a $2 \times 2$ contingency table under a Dirichlet prior.
+For the case of categorical covariates, where $\mathcal{X}$ is finite, \citet{seaman2004} identified a class of improper priors that satisfy the desired properties; this class was extended to include proper priors by \citet{staicu2010}.
+Extensions to stratified and general multinomial designs have been studied by \citet{ghosh2006,ghosh2012}.

-We show that the basis of this prospective--retrospective symmetry is due to ``independence'' of the parameters: the original result of \citet{prentice1979} can be explained through the variation independence in the parameter space, and that the corresponding Bayesian result will occur when the prior law exhibits analogous probabilistic independence.
-Furthermore, we arrive at the same class of prior laws as \citet{staicu2010} via a different route, and demonstrate how they can be extended to stratified designs.

-However this is not the only approach for Bayesian analysis of case-control data.
-With the advent of computational tools such as MCMC, the retrospective likelihood need not present such an obstacle.
-Indeed this path has been well followed in the literature, as reviewed in \citet{mukherjee2005}.
-For example, \citet{muller1997}, \citet{seaman2001} and \citet{gustafson2002} have pursued this approach.
-In particular, \citet{gustafson2002} note that in general the prospective posterior can serve as a useful approximation to the retrospective posterior, and use this as the basis of an importance sampling scheme.
+With the advent of computational tools such as Markov chain Monte Carlo simulation, direct analysis of the retrospective likelihood need no longer present an obstacle. \citet{muller1997}, \citet{seaman2001} and \citet{gustafson2002} have pursued this approach, which is reviewed in \citet{mukherjee2005}.
+Nevertheless, for complicated models the retrospective likelihood can remain computationally prohibitive, so that use of the prospective approach remains widespread.